HomeGuides › How to Use Kalshi

 • Date of birth

-• Social Security Number (last 4 digits for verification)
+• Social Security Number (last 4 digits for basic verification, full SSN for higher limits)

 • US residential address